-POLS 160 Introduction to American Political Culture • 5 Cr.
+POLS 160 INTRO-AMERICAN POL CULT • 5 Cr.

 Examines the structures and systems of American politics using a multidisciplinary approach.
 Students analyze the development of political culture and its evolution through time.
 Same as AMST 160.
 Either POLS 160 or AMST 160 may be taken for credit, not both.

 After completing this class, students should be able to:

 - Describe the historical evolution of American political culture, including both dominant and non-dominant cultures.

 - Articulate the core values of American political culture, such as individualism, liberty, equality of opportunity, legal equality, the rule of law, and multiculturalism.